Simona Halep: 2020–21: Three WTA Tour titles, injury, out of top 10

 Ajla Tomljanović, but lost in the quarterfinals to Aryna Sabalenka.
 At the Australian Open, Halep reached the semifinals, where she lost to Garbiñe Muguruza, after having defeated Jennifer Brady, Harriet Dart, Yulia Putintseva, Elise Mertens, and Anett Kontaveit.

 Halep won her 20th, 21st, and 22nd WTA titles this year.
 The first of these came in Dubai, where she defeated Ons Jabeur, Aryna Sabalenka, and Jennifer Brady, before defeating Elena Rybakina in a tight third-set tiebreak in the final.
 The next was in August at the Prague Open, where she defeated Elise Mertens in the final.
 Another title followed in September, when she beat an injured Karolína Plíšková in the Italian Open final.
 The 2020 French Open positioned Halep as the heavy favorite.
 She got through her first three matches in straight sets, but lost to eventual champion Iga Świątek in the fourth round while winning only three games.
 As a result, she missed out on regaining the No. 1 ranking.
 The COVID-19 pandemic disrupted much of the season.

 Halep started 2021 at Gippsland, where she was defeated in the quarterfinals by Ekaterina Alexandrova.
 She also reached the quarterfinals of the Australian Open, losing to Serena Williams.
 Halep won one match at the Miami Open against Caroline Garcia, but she then withdrew due to a right shoulder injury.
 In April, at the Porsche Tennis Grand Prix, she defeated Markéta Vondroušová and Ekaterina Alexandrova, but lost to Aryna Sabalenka in the semifinals.
 She lost to Elise Mertens in the third round of Madrid Open.

-Halep retired from her opening Italian Open match against with Angelique Kerber after tearing a muscle in her left calf.
-The calf injury sidelined her from the French Open and Wimbledon, where she was the defending champion from 2019.
+Halep retired from her opening Italian Open match against with Angelique Kerber, after tearing a muscle in her left calf.
+The injury sidelined her from the French Open and Wimbledon, where she was the defending champion from 2019.
 As a result of not defending her 2019 Wimbledon points, her ranking fell to No. 13, dropping her out of the top 10 for the first time since January 2014 and ending a streak of 373 straight weeks in the top 10, the 8th longest in WTA history.

 Returning from the injury, Halep entered the Canadian Open but was upset by Danielle Collins in three sets.
 Her first match win since her calf injury came at the 2021 Western & Southern Open against Magda Linette in the first round.
 However, she withdrew from the next match due to an injury to her right adductor.
 Making her Grand Slam return, she defeated Camila Giorgi in straight sets in the first round of the US Open.
-She then defeated Kristína Kučová and Elena Rybakina to reach the round of 16 for the fourth time in her career, but Elina Svitolina kept her from reaching the quarterfinals.
+She then defeated Kristína Kučová and Elena Rybakina to reach the round of 16 for the fourth time in her career, but Svitolina kept her from reaching the quarterfinals.
 Halep finished the 2021 season at No. 20; previously she had finished each year starting with 2014 in the top 5.
 This was the first season since 2012 where Halep did not win a WTA singles title.